Louismac/CBMicroBit/README.md

 In order to get receive the delegate callbacks for CoreBluetooth in a commandline tool (as opposed to an app), its necessary to create an NSRunLoop.
 This is blocks the main thread so this may have unforseen conseqeunces when included in other C++ projects.
 I haven't been able to get this to work without doing this or by initiating the BLEcpp object not on the main thread.
 You can however, execute C++ code on a background thread whilst the Micro:Bit is connecting and receiving data over BLE on the main thread.
 There is a simple example of this in [main.cpp](https://github.com/Louismac/CBMicroBit/blob/master/MicroBit/MicroBit/main.cpp).

-To include the CBMicroBit in a C++ project simply instanitiate the BLEcpp object
+To include the CBMicroBit in a C++ project simply instanitiate the BLEcpp object, giving the output port and whether you want to OSC the output

 ```
-BLEcpp ble;
+BLEcpp ble(<port>,<osc>);
 ```

 Starting a NSRunLoop is not necessary for native macOSX apps and so this can be disabled by commenting out